 Quick Tip

-- Place old-fashioned or quick oats in a food processor or small blender jar.
+- Add old-fashioned or quick oats to a food processor or small blender.

-- Put parchment paper in the pan with extra hanging off the sides.
-This makes it easy to lift out the brownies and cut them on a board.
+- Line the pan with parchment, leaving extra hanging over the sides to easily lift out and cut the brownies.

 More Healthy Baked Goods